Distilling Word Embeddings: An Encoding Approach: Background of Matching Softmax

 Take a 3-way classification problem as an example.
 If a teacher model estimates $\bm y=(0.95, 0.04, 0.01)\transpose$ for three classes, it is valuable information to the student model that Class 2 is more similar to Class 1 than Class 3 to Class 1.

-However, directly imposing constraints on the output of $\softmax$ may be ineffective: the difference between 0.04 and 0.01 is too small. \newcite{deep2shallow} match the input of $\softmax$, $\bm z$, rather than $\bm y$. \newcite{distilling} raise the temperature $T$ during training, which makes the estimated probabilities softer over different classes.
+However, directly imposing constraints on the output of $\softmax$ may be ineffective: the difference between 0.04 and 0.01 is too small.
+Ba et al.~\cite{deep2shallow} match the input of $\softmax$, $\bm z$, rather than $\bm y$.
+Hinton et al.~\cite{distilling} raise the temperature $T$ during training, which makes the estimated probabilities softer over different classes.
 The temperature of 3, for instance, softens the above $\bm y$ to $(0.64, 0.22, 0.14)\transpose$.
-Matching $\softmax$ can also be applied along with standard cross-entropy loss with one-hot ground truth, or more elaborately, the teacher model's effect declines in an annealing fashion when the student model is more aware of data \cite{fitnet}.
+Matching $\softmax$ can also be applied along with standard cross-entropy loss (with one-hot ground truth), or more elaborately, the teacher model's effect declines in an annealing fashion when the student model is more aware of data \cite{fitnet}.